lquqpgqr/calculator-site-server-plsql/README.md

+It uses postfix notation method to calculate a valid basic numeric expression.
+*It takes input from site and calculate the expression in server.*

-It uses postfix notation method to calculate a valid basic numeric expression. valid char : [(] [)] [+] [-] [*] [/] [any integer number]
+valid char : [(] [)] [+] [-] [*] [/] [any integer number]
 example: (12+8)/10